KilianKlaiber/nvidia_riddle/README.md

 https://www.youtube.com/shorts/dvJ5IRtlyec

 I chose to use a dictionary in order to define a sliding window.
 If the same letter occurs twice, then the first occurrence is overridden.
-Thus, I do not have to check for duplicates.
+Thus, I do not have to check for duplicates in the long_string and the substring is automatically shortened.
+The maximum length of the dictionary is automatically equal to the length of the target string.